 Inside public_html, you’ll find a lot of folders and files that represent the backbone of your WordPress website.
 Each of these will have its own permission settings, with a numeric value that tells you exactly which interactions are enabled for which group of users.
 For example, every WordPress folder should have a setting of 755 by default, which can be easily seen on FileZilla:

-The permission column should appear to you by default, but if for some reason it doesn’t, all you have to do is right-click on the titles of the columns in order to activate it.
+The permission column should appear by default, but if it isn’t there, right-click on a column title to activate it.
 Additionally, you can simply right-click each file or folder and choose the File Permissions option.
 You’ll then be able to modify the numerical value of the permissions or manually change the settings for each group of users, which will automatically update the permission value.

-Once inside, if the numerical value of their permissions is anything other than 755, change it to that value and click on OK.
+Once inside, if the numerical value of their permissions is anything other than 755, change it and click on OK.

+Congrats, you fixed it!
 It’s as simple as that!
-Now let’s repeat the same process for the individual files lying around public_html, which should all be set to 644.
-Select them all, go to File Permissions, and if the value isn’t already set at 644, correct that.
+Repeat the same process for the individual files lying around.
+Individual files should be set to 644.

-Now, you might be wondering exactly why these two specific values, 755 and 644, are chosen by default.
-To make a long story short, these are codes representing which group has which permissions, as you may have surmised while tinkering with FileZilla’s File Permissions tab.
-The 755 code enables every user to read and execute the files included therein, but only the file’s owner retains writing privileges.
+Now, you might be wondering exactly why these 755 and 644 are chosen by default.
+These codes represent which groups have which specific permissions.
+The 755 code enables every user to read and execute the files included therein, but only the owner can write to them.

 Now that we’ve successfully restored the correct file and folder permissions, it’s time to check whether the 403 Forbidden error has disappeared.
-If that isn’t the case, it’s time to try a couple other things.
+If yes, hooray!
+You’re done.
+If not…this isn’t your only option.

-It is possible for your .htaccess file to become corrupted, which in turn can cause a 403 Forbidden access error to appear on your WordPress site.
-The good news is that fixing a corrupted .htaccess file will only take you a couple of minutes with the aid of your trusty FTP manager.
+It is possible for your .htaccess file to become corrupted, which in turn can cause a 403 Forbidden error.
+The good news is that fixing a corrupted .htaccess file will only take you a couple of minutes via FTP.

-If you’re following our guide step-by-step, your FTP manager should still be open – otherwise, get it started again and go to your WordPress root folder.
-Therein you’ll find the .htaccess file we’re looking for, and we’ll proceed to make a backup of it just to play it safe.
+Make your way back to your WordPress root directory.
+You will find the .htaccess file there.
+It is likely the first individual file you will see.
+First, make a backup.
 Right-click on the file and choose the Download option.
 It will then be downloaded to the folder that’s set in your Local File directory:

-Once you have a copy stored securely on your computer, proceed to delete the .htaccess file on your WordPress installation.
-Don’t worry, we will be restoring it shortly, and you should still be able to access your dashboard.
+Once you have a copy stored securely on your computer, proceed to delete the .htaccess file in the FTP client.

 When you have successfully deleted the file, try to access your site again in order to see if the error persists.
 If it does, we can discard the .htaccess file as the source of the problem – in which case simply proceed to re-upload the copy you made to your WordPress root directory via FTP.

-However, if deleting the file does solve your issue, it was most likely corrupted – in which case we’ll have to generate a new copy.
-To do so, access your dashboard, jump to Settings, and select the Permalinks option.
+However, if deleting the file does solve your issue, it was most likely corrupted – in which case we’ll have to generate a new .htaccess.
+But that’s easy: log into your WP dashboard, jump to Settings, and select the Permalinks option.

 We already covered this in detail in a previous guide, but let’s do a quick recap in case you missed it.
 It’s quite easy to find out whether the 403 Forbidden error is being caused by a faulty plugin without having to deactivate each one individually.

-This will render WordPress unable to find your plugins, and therefore result in their deactivation.
-Once that’s done, proceed to check once more whether the error is gone – if that’s the case, restore the folder’s name, then change the name of each individual folder inside in order to deactivate them until you find the culprit.
+Doing so will make it so WordPress can’t find your plugins.
+Thus…deactivated.
+Once that’s done, proceed to check once more whether the error is gone – if that’s the case, restore the folder’s name.
+Now it’s time to change the name of each folder inside until you find the culprit responsible for your 403.

 As you can see, the 403 Forbidden error is really more of a nuisance than something to be scared of.
-Chances are that if you ever run across this issue, you’ll be able to fix it in a matter of minutes with a little tinkering – and the help of our guide.
+Chances are that if you ever run across this issue, you’ll be able to fix it in a matter of minutes with a little tinkering.

 Let’s run through a quick recap.
-If your server does rise up against you and you’re faced with a 403 Forbidden error on your WordPress site, all you need to do is follow these steps:
+If your server does rise up against you, and you’re faced with a 403 Forbidden error on your WordPress site, just take a deep breath and count to three…

-Have you ever run into the 403 Forbidden error in one of your sites, and what did it take to fix it in your case?
-Share your story with us and subscribe to the comments section below!
+Have you ever run into the 403 Forbidden error in one of your sites?
+If so, what did it take to fix it?

 Article thumbnail image by johavel / shutterstock.com